We are still working to obtain content for your car, however the video above is believed to have similar characteristics as your car.

 Replacing the battery in your Tundra involves removing the terminals.
 When you reconnect the terminals, your radio presets are likely to be cleared out.
 In some Tundras, you may need to re-enter a security code to get your radio to work again.
 Check for this code in your owners manual - it will usually be either a sticker or small card in the booklet.
 If you can't find it, call Toyota and they will give you the code for free.
 In many Toyotas, the transmission "learns" how you drive over time and makes adjustments, so you may experience altered driving dynamics as your car re-learns your driving style after changing the battery.

-See how to seal up minor power steering fluid leaks2006 Toyota Tundra SR5 4.7L V8 Crew Cab Pickup
+Learning how to jump your car before you need to is an excellent idea2006 Toyota Tundra SR5 4.7L V8 Crew Cab Pickup

-Because you have to start somewhere2006 Toyota Tundra SR5 4.7L V8 Crew Cab Pickup
+Low coolant levels is all to common - top yours up today2006 Toyota Tundra SR5 4.7L V8 Crew Cab Pickup